stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 ---
 title: 'Should You Buy Nvidia?
-5 Facts You Should Know'
+5 Highlights from Price Forecast and Financial Projections'
 excerpt: '1.
 AI Industry Prospects 2.
 Financial performance 3.
 Competitive landscape 4.
 Your goals 5.
 Verdict: Should you buy Nvidia?
 Is NVDA a bubble?'
 seoExcerpt: '1.
 AI Industry Prospects 2.
 Financial performance 3.
 Competitive landscape 4.
 Your goals 5.
 Verdict: Should you buy Nvidia?
 Is NVDA a bubble?'
-coverImage: '/assets/blog/nvidia/is nvidia a buy.webp'
+coverImage: '/assets/blog/nvidia/is nvidia a buy.jpg'
 date: '2023-12-06T05:35:07.322Z'
 author:
     name: StocksToBuyNow AI
     picture: '/assets/blog/authors/stockstobuynow.png'
 ogImage:
-    url: '/assets/blog/nvidia/is nvidia a buy.webp'
+    url: '/assets/blog/nvidia/is nvidia a buy.jpg'
 ---